karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 # User Guide

-The Authentication Administrator Helper PowerShell module includes additional functions that might be required by helpdesk/admins in the Authentication Administrator role that are not currently included in the Azure AD Portal.
+The Authentication Administrator Helper PowerShell module includes additional functions that might be required by help-desk/admins managing MFA settings for users.
+These cmdlets add functionality that is not currently included in the Azure AD Portal.

 ## Pre-requisites